 - Public Health Nutrition — 4 weeks

-- School Nutrition Education — 2 weeks (please refer to the FSSM rotation info for complete details)
+- School Nutrition Education — 2 weeks (please refer to the FSSM rotation info below for complete details)

 Food Service Systems Management (FSSM) — 440 practice hours (11 weeks)

-This food service systems management rotation will take place in a school district that participates in the National School Lunch Program.
+The food service systems management rotation will take place in a school district that participates in the National School Lunch Program.
 At the district level, the intern will rotate through purchasing and inventroy, foodservice in the elementary and secondary schools, food production, administration, and a foodservice management staff experience.

 School Nutrition Education (SNE) — 80 practice hours (2 weeks)